serega6531/clocktowerdle-solver/README.md

 ### Core Strategy

-The solver uses an **expected value minimization algorithm** (expectimax) to find optimal guesses.
+The solver uses an **expected cost minimization algorithm** (expectimax) to find optimal guesses.
 For each possible guess, it calculates the expected number of guesses needed to solve the puzzle by:

 1. **Simulating All Outcomes**: For each candidate guess, simulate the feedback you'd receive for every possible target character
 2. **Grouping by Feedback**: Group remaining possibilities by the feedback pattern they'd produce